fbpx

 Visit Website

 BARF World is the pioneer of the raw dog food diet.
-BARF (Biologically Appropriate Raw Food) claims that a raw diet can result in a pet being free of allergies and digestive problems.
+BARF (Biologically Appropriate Raw Food) claims that a raw diet can free your pet of allergies and digestive problems.
 They offer raw diets in multiple forms, including frozen patties and chubs (tubes of the raw blend) and free-dried nuggets.

 Their website is very informative and includes information on the best proteins for dogs with allergies, digestion, and weight issues.
 We love that BARF works on educating pet parents to help them make the best diet changes for their dogs.